-The following result can be achieved with the sample code below:
+The result from the image can be achieved with the sample code from Example 5.

-Selection selection = this.radSpreadsheet.ActiveWorksheetEditor.Selection; FloatingImage image = this.radSpreadsheet.ActiveWorksheet.Shapes.First() as FloatingImage; selection.Select(image);
+Selection selection = this.radSpreadsheet.ActiveWorksheetEditor.Selection; FloatingImage image = this.radSpreadsheet.ActiveWorksheet.Images.First() as FloatingImage; selection.Select(image);

-Selection selection = this.radSpreadsheet.ActiveWorksheetEditor.Selection; FloatingImage image2 = this.radSpreadsheet.ActiveWorksheet.Shapes.ElementAt(1) as FloatingImage; selection.Select(image2, true);
+Selection selection = this.radSpreadsheet.ActiveWorksheetEditor.Selection; FloatingImage image2 = this.radSpreadsheet.ActiveWorksheet.Images.ElementAt(1) as FloatingImage; selection.Select(image2, true);

 The result will be the following: